-China's economy is expected to confront relatively high pressure but will sustain a steady pace of growth with the reforms of economic structure gradually taking effect with the support of relevant policies.
-The forecast published by the IMF suggested that the Chinese economy will grow by 6.5% in 2017, down 0.2 percentage point as compared to that in 2016.
-In addition, the accelerated implementation of strategies such as "Belt and Road" initiative and collaboration over international production capacity, coupled with declining Renminbi exchange rate at a steady pace, will have a positive effect on economic and trade growth.
-It is expected that the decrease in the import and export value of China's foreign trade will narrow down in 2017.
+China's economy is expected to sustain a steady pace of growth.
+The forecast published by the IMF suggested that the Chinese economy will grow by 6.6% in 2018, down 0.2 percentage point as compared to that in 2017.
+The shift of China's economy from high speed growth stage to high quality development stage as well as the implementation of strategies such as deepening of the supply-side reform, "Belt and Road" initiative and collaboration over international production capacity will be further promoted, which are expected to have positive effect on the growth of trade and economies.